CodeWarriorr/shopping_funcart/README.md

 # Assumptions
 1. Original product prices are in EUR
 2. Products have quantity limits
-3. Checkout views checkout summary
+3. Checkout views summary of products in cart
-4. Checkout does clear cart and decrease product quantities
+4. Checkout does not clear cart and decrease product quantities